nasky123451/hook_framework/README.md

 ## Notes

-- Ensure the `plugin_config.json` file is present in the root directory for plugin configuration.
+- Ensure the `hook_docs.md` file is generated for hook documentation.
 - Plugins must implement the `hooks.Plugin` interface to be compatible with the framework.
 - The framework dynamically loads plugins and hooks based on the configuration file and registered plugins.